hirawatt/my-site/content/_index.md

 Hi, you've found my home on the web 🕸.
 Welcome!

-Other blog posts on building [finance-tools](https://github.com/hirawatt/finance-tools) is available [here](https://hirawat.substack.com/).
+Other blog posts on building [finance-tools](https://github.com/hirawatt/finance-tools) is available [on substack](https://hirawat.substack.com/).

 ---